SirKells09/clientStars/README.md

 Run `nodemon` in terminal to startup server

 ## This Application Was Built With
-Angular - The web framework used
+Angular Version 7.0.2 - The web framework used
 <br />
 Node.js - Database management
 <br />